FlorisCalkoen/CoastalCodebook/book/about/structure.md

 # Header

+Nu werk in browser.
+Vnauit Github Desktop: open in browser. of url naar github.
+IN firefoc exditen.
 There are many ways to write content in Jupyter Book.
 This short section covers a few tips for how to do so.
 What happens now?